-Toxic BPA turning up in children's soup cans: groupSeptember 21st, 2011 in Health /
+Toxic BPA turning up in children's soup cans: groupSeptember 21, 2011 in Medicine & Health / Health

 Worrying levels of BPA, an industrial chemical with suspected links to cancer, lurk inside canned soups and pasta targeted at American children, the Breast Cancer Fund said Wednesday.

 In a product testing report, the non-profit advocacy group -- which focuses on environmental causes of cancer -- said an average of 49 parts per billion of BPA, or bisphenol A, was detected in a dozen cans of food items tested.